Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Semiclassical analysis with spin coherent state

 The results for the nonstoquastic cases are plotted in Fig. \ref{fig:3}.
-In Fig. \hyperref[fig:3]{3(a)} for $C=1.4$, $\phi_{\min}$ deviates from $\pi/2$ and the order parameter is continuously far from $0$ at $s \approx 0.520$ that is a signature of a second-order transition.
-However, the first-order phase transition still occurs at $s \approx 0.522$.
-By setting a large amplitude, such as $C = 5$ shown in Fig. \hyperref[fig:3]{3(b)}, the first-order transition completely reduces to second order where the order parameter continuously changes.
-Although the values of $\alpha_{\min}$ and $\beta_{\min}$ are undetermined analytically with the semiclassical potential (\ref{eq:10}) for $C>0$, we numerically obtain $\alpha_{\min}=\beta_{\min}=0$ in both cases.
+In Fig. \hyperref[fig:3]{3(a)} for $C=1.4$, $\phi_{\min}$ deviates from $\pi/2$ at $s \approx 0.520$.
+Correspondingly, the order parameter is continuously away from zero, which is a signature of a second-order transition.
+However, the first-order phase transition occurs at $s \approx 0.522$.
+By setting a significant amplitude, such as $C = 5$, as shown in Fig. \hyperref[fig:3]{3(b)}, the phase transition becomes completely second order, where the order parameter changes continuously from $0$ to $1$.
+Therefore, in order to resolve the first-order phase transition, the proposed nonstoquastic catalyst (\ref{eq:6}) is effective.
+Note that we obtain $\alpha_{\min}=\beta_{\min}=0$ in both Figs. \hyperref[fig:3]{3(a)} and \hyperref[fig:3]{3(b)}.
 This is due to the absence of an imaginary component in the Hamiltonian (\ref{eq:8}).
-In Appendix \ref{App:A}, we give the situation in which the driver Hamiltonian is rotated about the $z$ axis and the total Hamiltonian holds an imaginary component.
+In Appendix \ref{app:B} we give the situation where the driver Hamiltonian is rotated around the $z$ axis and the total Hamiltonian has an imaginary component.

-Next, we consider $C<0$, where $\alpha=\beta=0$ obliviously gives the ground state.
-The order parameters $m$ are plotted in Fig. \ref{fig:4} for two $C$ cases.
-We find that the first-order phase transition appears when (a) $C=-0.8$.
-The order parameter $m$ stays zero for (b) $C=-0.9$.
-Thus, negative $C$ is ineffective for our problem.
+Next, we discuss de-signed stoquastization \cite{crosson2020signing} of the nonstoquastic Hamiltonian (\ref{eq:8}).
+In Fig. \ref{fig:4}, we plot the order parameters for two negative-$C$ cases.
+The first-order phase transition appears when $C=-0.8$ [Fig. \hyperref[fig:4]{4(a)}], and the order parameter $m$ stays zero for $C=-0.9$ [Fig. \hyperref[fig:4]{4(b)}] during time evolution.
+Thus, negative $C$ is ineffective for the present problem.

-We also plot the order parameter around phase transition as a function of coefficients $A$ and $B$ in the driver Hamiltonian.
-The results are plotted in Fig \ref{fig:5}.
+We also plot the order parameter as a function of coefficients $A$ and $B$ in the driver Hamiltonian.
+The results are plotted in Fig. \ref{fig:5}.
 In Fig. \hyperref[fig:5]{5(a)} for the stoquastic case, the system encounters the first-order phase transition by increasing $B$ regardless of the value of $A$.
-In the plots for $C>0$, the orange dashed curves indicate the second-order phase transition.
-These curves can be evaluated with the following conditions
+Next, we show the plots for $C>0$ in Figs. \href{fig:5}{5(b)}-\href{fig:5}{5(d)}.
+The orange dashed curves indicate the location where the second-order phase transition appears.
+These curves are calculated using the following conditions